sahasra-todupunuri/spam_mail_prediction/README.md

-# spam_mail_prediction
+# Email Spam Detection using Logistic Regression

-Built a model to classify emails as spam or ham using TF-IDF vectorization and logistic regression.
-Preprocessed data, applied label encoding, and achieved high accuracy on test data.
+1. Built a model to classify emails as spam(0) or ham(1) which is binary classification.
+2. Used TfidfVectorizer library to convert text data into numerical form.
+3. Cleaned data and labeled categories using pandas.
+4. Used Logistic Regression to train and test the model.